Establishing a partnership with CCP

 Co-Curricular community-engaged learning is more than volunteering – it is centred around community-identified needs and projects, and includes structured training and critical reflection for students.
 Before they volunteer with your organization, students attend training workshops which prepare them to play an active role in addressing the challenges we face in our communities.
 We also offer an opportunity for students to reflect on their community-based learning experiences so that they may draw deeper meaning, such as the social, cultural, ethical and political dimensions from their community work.
 Your organization benefits from trained student leaders, while students explore the concepts of learning through engagement, leadership for social change, and community development.

-If you have any questions, contact Rebecca Wolfe at email@example.com.
+If you have any questions, contact Katie Boomgaardt at email@example.com.